anish749/oncetask/docs/task-data.md

 }
 ```

-Tasks with the same resource key will execute one at a time, preventing concurrent operations on the same resource.
+Tasks with the same resource key will execute one at a time (enforced via leases), preventing concurrent operations on the same resource.

 ### ScheduledTask